Cast Iron Giant Blueberry PancakeJump to Recipe

 When the butter is melted and bubbling, use a spatula to spread it out over the skillet and then pour in the pancake batter.
 I like to save a few blueberries to dot on top of the pancake.

-Cook the pancake on the stovetop for a minute or two and then transfer to the oven.
+Cook the pancake on the stovetop for a minute or two and then transfer it to the oven to finish baking.
+Starting it on the stovetop ensures you have a really nice crispy bottom and finishing it in the oven makes it puff up and cook evenly.

 The finished pancake will be cracked in spots and you can use a tester to make sure it’s cooked through all the way in the center.